-During 2015/16 a wide range of actions have been underway to achieve these ambitions.
-These have involved most teams within the Council but also many partner organisations.
-This Action Plan is reported to councillors twice a year and a full report on our progress will be available from July 2016 at www.colchester.gov.uk.
-Some of the particular achievements in the year include:
+A wide range of actions is in place to achieve the ambitions in the Strategic Plan.
+These actions involve most teams within the Council along with many partner organisations.
+This Action Plan is reported to councillors twice a year and a report on our progress for the full 2016/17 year will be available from July 2017 at www.colchester.gov.uk.
+Some highlights in the year include: